strimzi/proposals/034-default-to-restricted-pod-security-profile.md

 ## Proposal

-This proposal suggests to make Strimzi more secure by default and configure the security context to match the _restricted_ profile by default.
+This proposal suggests making Strimzi more secure by configuring the security context to match the _restricted_ profile by default.
 This requires changes to the Strimzi Cluster Operator which will set the security context.
 No changes should be required to the operands.